rodgzilla/simple_blockchain/README.md

 # simple_blockchain

-A very simple implementation of a blockchain
+A very simple implementation of a blockchain.

+An example of run of the program:

 ```
 $ ./blockchain.py